AOOOOOA/SIDER_Bugs/index.md

 ## Detailed Results

-You can add more details, images, code snippets, or even experiment logs here.
+TBS
 ---

 ## Contact

-Feel free to contact us at [your-email@example.com] for more information.
+Feel free to contact us on github repo for more information.